What is social engineering?

 Quid pro quo attacks rely on people’s sense of reciprocity, with attackers offering something in exchange for information.

-A form of malicious software – usually in the form of a pop-up that warns that your security software is out of date or that malicious content has been detected on your machine – that fools victims into visiting malicious websites or buying worthless products.
+A form of malicious software – usually a pop-up that warns that your security software is out of date or that malicious content has been detected on your machine – that fools victims into visiting malicious websites or buying worthless products.

 A physical security attack that involves an attacker following someone into a secure or restricted area, for instance, while claiming to have mislaid their pass.